prischab/Research-agent-Siora2k5/README.md

 ## How it was built

 Built tool-first: each tool was written and tested in isolation, then the agent loop was implemented by hand to understand the tool-calling mechanics, then rebuilt with LangGraph.
 The backend wraps the agent over HTTP, and the Next.js frontend adds chat history, document upload, image understanding, and a clean interface.
+For deployment, the embedding step was moved from a local model to a hosted API to fit the backend within free-tier memory limits.

 ---